The-Real-Lemonbiter/Mirage-for-HomeAssistant/custom_components/mirage/__init__.md

 import base64
 from typing import Any, Dict

+from awesome_version import AwesomeVersion from homeassistant.const import __version__ as HA_VERSION
 from homeassistant.core import HomeAssistant, ServiceCall, callback from homeassistant.config_entries import ConfigEntry from homeassistant.components.http import StaticPathConfig import voluptuous as vol

-# Import the modern and stable helper for Lovelace resources
+# Import the modern and stable helper for Lovelace resources based on HA version.
-try:
-    # For HA version >= 2023.4
+# This ensures future compatibility (e.g., for versions >= 2025.10) by checking
+# against known breaking changes.
+if AwesomeVersion(HA_VERSION) >= "2023.4.0":
     from homeassistant.helpers.frontend import async_register_lovelace_resource
-except ImportError:
-    # For older HA versions
+else:
     from homeassistant.components.lovelace.resources import (
         async_register_lovelace_resource,
     )